jdeschamps/EMU-guide/README.md

 - Single-state: the property requires only one state value to be specified.
 - Two-state: the property requires two state values, corresponding to an On and an Off states.
 - Multi-state: the property requires a specified number of state values, labeled state 0, state 1,...
+- Scaled property: the property requires a slope and offset parameters.
+These can be used for instance to make a percentage (offset = 0, slope = (max device property value)/100).

 > In the previous example, htSMLM has a "Filter wheel position" UI property with 6 states.
 Therefore, 6 values of the "Position1" device property should be entered.
 Another UI property, "Focus-lock enable fine" requires an On and Off states, with two values of the device property to set.